SEA Hiring Verification Stack 2026: Konfir, Sterling, and How Singapore Tech Hires Across Indonesia, Vietnam, Philippines

 The SEA hiring verification problem is not the US background check problem.
 Three reasons:

-The combination means SEA companies running US-built background verification tools (Sterling, Checkr, HireRight) with default US-only configurations get poor SEA verification depth, while SEA companies running fully manual reference checks burn HR ops time and accept undocumented bad-hire risk.
+The combination means SEA companies running background verification tools built for the US (Sterling, Checkr, HireRight) with default US-only configurations get poor SEA verification depth, while SEA companies running fully manual reference checks burn HR ops time and accept undocumented bad-hire risk.

 **Konfir** is the Singapore-headquartered employment background verification SaaS optimized for SEA cross-border hiring.
 Pricing is per-verification, typically SGD 25 to SGD 180 depending on depth.